 Examples of roast: Deep Tan Blend & Hope Ranch Blend.

 When we want the cup to have a more robust, roasty or smoky flavor, we'll roast darker than Full City.
 That brings us to the Viennese Roast, which is more commonly known as an "Italian Roast".
-Since no coffee actually is grown in Italy, anything labeled as 'italian coffee' is referring to this roast level.
-This roast level balances perfectly the inherant flavor of a bean with the robust flavor of roastiness.
+Since no coffee actually is grown in Italy, anything labeled as 'Italian coffee' is referring to this roast level.
+This roast level balances perfectly the inherent flavor of a bean with the robust flavor of roastiness.

 Characteristics: Very oily beans, dominant smoky flavor.

 Examples of roast: Dark Tropics Blend, French Riviera Blend & Rincon Red Blend.

 Our choice of roast for a particular coffee is very important.
 The flavor profile of some coffees changes significantly when roasted to different levels.
 And this is most important when we talk about French Roast Coffee.
 We at the Santa Barbara Roasting Company are most well known for our dark roast coffee, because we take it very seriously!
 We don't just use cheap/crappy coffee and "burn" it like a lot of large commercial roasters do; you know who we are talking about.
 We take our specialty coffee grade coffee and carefully bring it up to a dark roast.
 So you have that amazing full flavor as well as a nice rich French roast coffee.